meieda/architecture-center/docs/microservices/domain-analysis.md

 Using a DDD approach will help you to design microservices so way that every service forms a natural fit to a functional business requirement.
 It can help you to avoid the trap of letting your design be dictated by organizational boundaries or technology choices &mdash; say, putting unrelated functionality into the same service simply because they both use a SQL database.

 The journey begins with domain analysis.
 Start by mapping all of the business functions and their connections.
-This will likely be a collaborative effort that involves domain experts, software engineers, and other stakeholders.
+This will likely be a collaborative effort that involves domain experts, software architects, and other stakeholders.
 You don't need to use any particular formalism.
 Sketch a diagram or draw on whiteboard.

 As you fill in the diagram, you may start of identify discrete subdomains.
 Which functions are closely related?
 Which functions are core to the business, and which provide ancillary services?
 What is the dependency graph?
 During this initial phase, you aren't concerned with technologies or implementation details.
 That said, you should note the place where the application will need to integrate with external systems, such as CRM, payment processing, or billing systems.